What is spoofing? Spoofing definition

 So how do the cybercriminals fool us?
 Often times, merely invoking the name of a big, trusted organization is enough to get us to give up information or take some kind of action.
 For example, a spoofed email from PayPal or Amazon might inquire about purchases you never made.
 Concerned about your account, you might be motivated to click the included link.

 There are many more ways a spoofing attack can play out.
-In all of them, fraudsters rely on the naiveté of their victims.
-If you never doubt the legitimacy of a website and never suspect an email of being faked, then you're likely to become a victim of a spoofing attack at some point.
+In all of them, fraudsters rely on victims falling for the fake.
+If you never doubt the legitimacy of a website and never suspect an email of being faked, then you could become a victim of a spoofing attack at some point.

 “Spoofing, as it pertains to cybersecurity, is when someone or something pretends to be something else in an attempt to gain our confidence, get access to our systems, steal data, steal money, or spread malware.”

-Email spoofing.
-Strictly speaking, email spoofing is the act of sending emails with false sender addresses, usually as part of a phishing attack designed to steal your information, infect your computer with malware or just ask for money.
+Email spoofing is the act of sending emails with false sender addresses, usually as part of a phishing attack designed to steal your information, infect your computer with malware or just ask for money.
 Typical payloads for malicious emails include ransomware, adware, cryptojackers, Trojans (like Emotet), or malware that enslaves your computer in a botnet (see DDoS).